 Making men and boys an integral part of the movement for a more equitable and safer world.

 Through powerful omnichannel engagements, we mounted mass screenings, events and dialogues in schools and universities across India.
 Focusing on boys and men — ages 15 to 30 — to bring about a generational change in mindset, we propelled a nationwide movement among young people.

 Uniting to end gender bias

 The global campaign led to over a million male students signing up for the global HeForShe pledge, a UN Women initiative for men to stand in solidarity with women to create a bold, visible and united force for gender equality.

-Our efforts contributed to the ‘Son Rise’ hero becoming part of the Indian public-school curriculum, with many schools making the film a mandatory watch for students – evoking the power to influence tens of millions of students in the years to come.
+Our efforts contributed to the “Son Rise” hero becoming part of the Indian public school curriculum.
+Many schools make the film a mandatory watch for students, evoking the power to influence tens of millions of students in the years to come.

 Igniting a movement

 Diplomats from 50 nations took a pledge at the Expo 2020 Dubai film screening, rallying the youth to stand up against gender-based violence in their respective countries.
 The United Nations Academic Impact has selected “Son Rise” to promote human rights through higher education with a reach of 1,400 universities across 147 countries, covering 25M people.